ArnaudWeyts/Shillanator/README.md

 - Enter chrome://extensions as your url
 - Drag the chrome.crx file into the page

+or try opening the file with Chrome.

 ##Firefox

 To install manually:
 - Download the shillanator.xpi file from the releases
 - Enter about:extensions in as your url
 - Select the shillanator.xpi file and install

+or try opening the file with Firefox.

 ##Safari